ChristianSmith46/Sportcast/README.md

 It also has a drop down bar with all of the teams.
 Team is saved to local storage upon selection.

-We are instructed to use two server-side API's
+We are instructed to use two server-side API's.
+The APIs we chose were Open Weather API for weather and ESPN for games and teams.

+The Main area of the page has the selected team and the opposing team and where they will be playing.
+It will also show the weather conditions for game day.